 There are no guidelines that are directly relevant to the pharmaceutical sector.
 Depending on each individual case, any of the communiqués and regulations may apply to the pharmaceutical sector.
-In particular, Block Exemption Communiqué No. 2002/2 on Vertical Agreements (Communiqué No. 2002/2), Block Exemption Communiqué No. 2008/2 on Technology Transfer Agreements (Communiqué No. 2008/2), Guidelines on Certain Toll Manufacturing Agreements Between Non-Competitors, Guidelines on the Definition of Relevant Market and Guidelines on the Voluntary Notification of Agreements, Concerted Practices and Decisions of Associations of Undertakings may be directly relevant to the business dealings and practices in the pharmaceutical industry.
+In particular, Block Exemption Communiqué No. 2002/2 on Vertical Agreements (Communiqué No. 2002/2), Block Exemption Communiqué No. 2008/2 on Technology Transfer Agreements (Communiqué No. 2008/2), Block Exemption Communiqué No: 2013/3 on Specialisation Agreements, the guidelines on horizontal cooperation agreements, the guidelines on certain toll manufacturing agreements between non-competitors, the guidelines on the definition of relevant market, and the guidelines on the voluntary notification of agreements, concerted practices and decisions of associations of undertakings may be directly relevant to the business dealings and practices in the pharmaceutical industry.